+Here, we take a closer look at the improvement brought by TPGs.
 From Tab.
-1, we see that compared to REINFORCE (#3), Single-TPG (#4) with $\tau{global}=1.5$ achieves a comparable performance.
-With two different temperatures $\tau_1=1.0$ and $\tau_2=1.5$, Parallel-TPG (#5) achieves an improvement of approximately 4%.
+1, we see that compared to the REINFORCEtrained models (#6), Single-TPG (#7) with $\tau{global} = 1.5$ achieves a comparable performance.
+With two different temperatures $\tau_1 = 1.0$ and $\tau_2 = 1.5$, Parallel-TPG (#8) achieves an improvement of approximately 4%.
 Parallel-TPG requires more computational resources.
 Compared to Parallel-TPG, Dynamic-TPG only uses the same computational power as REINFORCE does and still gives a larger improvement by using a dynamic temperature, $\tau_t^h \in [0.5, 1.5]$.
-After comparison, we can see that the best model is Dynamic-TPG (#6), which gives a 4.65% improvement upon our strong baseline.
-Here, we have shown that our proposed methods contribute orthogonally, in the sense that they further improve the models already boosted with advanced modules such as memory network, attention, and Seq2Seq.
+After comparison, we can see that the best model is Dynamic-TPG (#9), which gives a 4.65% improvement upon new models (#6).

 TPG Dialogue Samples: The generated dialogue samples in Tab.
-2 can give some interesting insights in explaining why TPG methods give a better result.
+2 can give some interesting insights.
 First of all, the sentences generated from TPG-trained models are on average longer and use slightly more complex structures, such as "Is it in the middle of photo?" instead of a simple form "Is it in middle?".
 Secondly, TPGs enable the models to explore better and comprehend more words.
 For example, in the first task (upper half of Tab.
 2), both models ask about the category.
 The REINFORCE-trained model can only ask with the single word "car" to query about the vehicle category.
 In contrast, the TPG-trained model can first ask a more general category with the word "vehicle" and follows up querying with a more specific category "trucks".
 These two words "vehicle" and "trucks" give much more information than the single word "car", and help the Guesser model identify the truck among many cars.
 Lastly, similar to the category case, the models trained with TPG can first ask a larger spatial range of the object and follow up with a smaller range.
 In the second task (lower half of Tab.
 2), we see that the TPG-trained model first asks "In the left half?", which refers to all the three giraffes in the left half, and the answer is "Yes".
 Then it asks "Is it to the left of photo?", which refers to the second left giraffe, and the answer is "Yes".
 Eventually the QGen asks "In the left in photo?", which refers to the most left giraffe, and the answer is "No".
 These specific questions about locations are not learned using REINFORCE.
-The REINFORCE-trained model can only ask a similar question with the word "left".
+The REINFORCEtrained model can only ask a similar question with the word "left".
 In this task, there are many giraffes in the left part of the image.
 The top-down spatial questions help the Guesser model find the correct giraffe.
 To summarize, the TPG-trained models use longer and more informative sentences than the REINFORCE-trained models.